Nikon D7100 versus Nikon D850

-So what is the bottom line?
-Which of the two cameras – the Nikon D7100 or the Nikon D850 – has the upper hand?
+So what conclusions can be drawn?
+Is the Nikon D7100 better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (136x107mm vs 146x124mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 240g or 24 percent) and hence easier to carry around.